jadzeidan/user-guides/_includes/shared/sending.md

 ![alt text]({% link assets/images/BitBox02_send/send4.png %})

 ## Choose the fee
 The higher the fee, the quicker your transaction will be confirmed in the blockchain.
-A low fee should be sufficient for most cases.
+A low fee should be sufficient in most cases.
 ![alt text]({% link assets/images/BitBox02_send/send5.png %})

 ## Click "Sign and Send"
 ![alt text]({% link assets/images/BitBox02_send/send6.png %})

 {% if include.product == "BitBox02" %}
-## Verify the details in the app and on your {{include.product}}
+## Verify the transaction details on your {{include.product}}
-It is crucial that you make sure the transaction details are correct.
-There is no reverse button in Bitcoin.
+It is crucial that you make sure the transaction details are correct. **There is no reverse button in Bitcoin.**

 Please double check all transaction details on your {{include.product}}.